-- 51.-(1) A person who gives, receives or agrees to give or receive any payment or reward, whether directly or indirectly to- - (a) procure or assist in procuring a child for the purposes of adoption in or outside Fiji; or - (b) place or arrange the placement of a child for the purposes of adoption in or outside of Fiji, commits an offence and shall be liable upon conviction to a fine not exceeding \$25,000 or to a term of imprisonment not exceeding 5 years, or to both.
+- 51.-(1) A person who gives, receives or agrees to give or receive any payment or reward, whether directly or indirectly to- - (a) procure or assist in procuring a child for the purposes of adoption written or outside Fiji; or - (b) place or arrange the placement of a child for the purposes of adoption within or outside of Fiji, commits an offence and is liable upon conviction to a fine not exceeding \$25,000 or imprisonment for a term not exceeding 5 years or both.

-(2) Subsection (1) does not apply to a lawyer receiving reasonable fees and expenses for legal services provided in connection with an adoption.
+(2) Subsection (1) does not apply to approved fees or charges under this Act or to reasonable fees, charges and expenses paid to a legal practitioner for legal services provided in relation to an adoption.